Doris E. Saunders

 Doris E. Saunders (August 8, 1921 – March 24, 2014) was an American librarian, author, editor, businesswoman, and professor of Journalism.
-She started her career as Johnson Publishing Company librarian and then became head of the Johnson Publishing Company Books Division.
+She started her career in 1942 as a Junior Library Assistant with the Chicago Public Library (CPL) system.
+She quickly rose through the ranks and in 1948 she became the highest-ranking African-American Librarian at the CPL.
+In 1949, she went to work for Johnson Publishing Company establishing the first corporate research library by and about African Americans.
+Later she became head of the Johnson Publishing Company Books Division.
 Later in life, Saunders founded Ancestor Hunting, a genealogy research company, and wrote its publication, "Kith and Kin: Focus on Families."
 She was also Professor of Journalism and Chairwoman of the Department of Mass Communication at Jackson State University.
-After her retirement from Jackson State, Saunders continued to work with the Books Division at Johnson Publishing.
+After her retirement from Jackson State, Saunders continued to work with the Books Division at Johnson Publishing and Ancestor Hunting.